Data Protected - Glossary

 Data Protection Directive

-means Directive 95/46/EC of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.
+means the now repealed Directive 95/46/EC of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.

 means an individual about whom personal data is being processed.